jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     ============= 2 passed in 0.01s ===============

-  - I no longer need the previous tests because this new test covers the scenarios for zero, negative and positive numbers
+  - I no longer need the previous tests because this new test shows the scenarios for zero, negative and positive numbers
   - I can remove ``test addition`` from the TODO list since it passed, marking the task as completed

   .. code-block:: python